ramos-r/Calendar/README.md

 # Calendar
-A simple calendar I made in HTML, CSS and JavaScript as study
+A simple calendar made in HTML, CSS and JavaScript as study